jcberquist/commandbox-cfformat/reference.md

 Type: _string_

-Values: [**"single"**, "double"]
+Values: [**"single"**, "double", ""]

 Whether to use a single or double quote for strings.
-If set to null, leaves string quotes as they are found.
+If set to an empty string, leaves string quotes as they are found.

 ```cfc
 // strings.quote: "single"